vivier/qemu/docs/about/deprecated.rst

 be removed in the near future, users have to ensure that all the topology members described with -smp are greater than zero.

+Stable non-JSON ``-device`` and ``-object`` syntax (since 6.2)
+''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

+If you rely on a stable interface for ``-device`` and ``-object`` that doesn't change incompatibly between QEMU versions (e.g. because you are using the QEMU command line as a machine interface in scripts rather than interactively), use JSON syntax for these options instead.

+There is no intention to remove support for non-JSON syntax entirely, but future versions may change the way to spell some options.

 Plugin argument passing through ``arg=<string>`` (since 6.1)
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''